 This course offers continued studies in phrasing and interpretation.
 Emphasis is placed on repertoire, both sacred and secular, and platform presentation.
+Special Fee applies.
 Prerequisites: MUS 311 and MUS 312

 This course offers continued studies in phrasing and interpretation.
 Emphasis is placed on repertoire, both sacred and secular, and platform presentation.
 Note: Appearances in recitals comprising literature from the above mentioned may be required at the discretion of the instructor.
 This may be in addition to the senior recital for the voice major.
+Special Fee applies.
 Prerequisite: MUS 411

 Virtuoso studies such as Chopin's or Liszt's are examined, and advanced compositions by Bach, Beethoven, Romantic, and 20th century composers are explored.
 A study of selected concerti is offered.
 This course prepares piano performance majors for their senior recitals.
+Special Fee applies.
 Prerequisite: MUS 314

 This is a continuation of MUS 413.
 The course prepares piano performance majors for their senior recitals.
 In addition to weekly private lessons, students attend a group master class each week.
+Special Fee applies.
 Prerequisite: upper-division qualifying examination or by audition

 This course offers advanced study of major works of all periods and intense preparation for the student's senior recital.
+Special Fee applies.